stnolting/neorv32/README.md

 [`rtl/top_templates`](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates) folder) as top entity.

 This test setup instantiates the processor and implements most of the peripherals and some ISA extensions.
 Only the UART lines, clock, reset and some GPIO output sginals are propagated as actual entity signals.
-Basically, its a FPGA "hello world" example:
+Basically, it is a FPGA "hello world" example:

 ```vhdl
   entity neorv32_test_setup is